Shamim's Cube

 Here's a brief look at some of the supported archetypes and themes currently available:

-With all that said, this is merely a preview of some of the different kinds of decks available.
-There is a ton of cross-pollination between archetypes and I've had drafters surprise me time and time again with the creative decks that they've come up with.
+All that said, these are merely previews of some of the different kinds of decks available.
+There is a ton of cross-pollination between archetypes and I've had drafters surprise me time and time again with the variety and creativity in decks that they've been able to come up with.
 From blink-oriented Artifact decks to Manlands.dec, there are so many possibilities to explore.
-My cube is built to promote a ton of exploration during the draft process so if you find a synergy worth exploring you might be able to go deep enough to stumble upon a whole unexplored archetype.
+My cube is built to promote exploration during the draft process so if you find a synergy worth exploiting you might be able to go deep enough to stumble upon a whole unexplored archetype.

 I have a handful of draft enhancements in my cube to improve the drafting process and promote the gameplay I want for my players.
-This includes breaking singleton on fetches, a Duplicate Voucher System for build-arounds and archetype defining cards, Squadron picks to provide additional fixing with tri-color cards, and a Utility Land Draft to add versatility to mana bases.
+This includes breaking singleton on certain lands, a Duplicate Voucher System for build-arounds and archetype defining cards, Squadron cards to provide additional fixing with tri-color cards, and an occasional Utility Land Draft to add versatility to mana bases.

-All main cube cards that feature in one of these systems are marked with the appropriate sticker on the bottom left corner based on the legend above.
+All main cube cards included in one of these systems are marked with the appropriate sticker on the bottom left corner based on the legend below.
 Any additional cards that enter the cube session from outside the game (ULD Lands, Voucher Duplicates, etc.) are marked with a sticker in the bottom right corner.

 You can learn more about each of these features below!